bduminiuc/hooker-clicker/README.md

 # Simple auto clicker
 Here is simple auto clicker that allows you to write some your clicks and repeat them.
-It is used for testing interface actions automatically.
+It is used for testing interface events automatically.

 The script is written as CLI.